berkeley-cdss/course-site-quarto/README.md

    If you need to maintain several of these websites and there is a conflict in working directory names, you can just rename the working directory after cloning it, e.g. `mv fall-2024 stat999-fall-2024; cd stat999-fall-2024`.

 4. Begin making changes relevant to your course.
+In addition to providing your actual content, remember to:
    - In `_quarto.yml`, modify the site's metadata and table of contents to reflect the structure you want.
+Change the `site-url` and `title` to reflect the course url and department/course number.
-   - In `index.qmd`, change "999" to the actual course number in the `title` and set the description.
-Also change the term in the `subtitle`.
+   - In `index.qmd`, change the `title` to the actual course title and change the term in the `subtitle`.
-   - In `syllabus.qmd`, change "999" to the actual course number in the table of contents and headings.
+   - In `syllabus.qmd`, change "Department 999" to the actual department and course number in the table of contents and headings.

    - Update `README.md` as needed.
    - Edit the other Markdown (or Quarto Markdown) files in the working directory and add files as desired.
 You can make use of various Quarto features discussed in the [Quarto docs](https://quarto.org/docs/authoring).